emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Authenticated Decryption Function

-The decryption function Decrypt(K, N, A, ct, tag) decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success or an error if the tag verification failed.
+The decryption function Decrypt(K, N, A, ct, tag) decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success, or an error if the tag verification fails.

-Prerequisites and security:
+Prerequisites and security requirements:

-* The calculation of the plaintext P (step 10) MAY be done in parallel with the tag verification (step 3-9).
-If the tag verification fails, the plaintext P and the expected_tag MUST NOT be given as output.
+* The calculation of the plaintext P (step 10) MAY be done in parallel with tag verification (step 3-9).
+If tag verification fails, the plaintext P MUST NOT be given as output.

 * Each key MUST be restricted to a single tag_length.

-* Definitions of supported input-output lengths.
+* Supported input and output lengths MUST be defined.

 Inputs: